cyberkade/web-sprint-challenge-advanced-css-and-intro-js/README.md

 5. How do you access a key inside of an object inside of an array?
     -array[objectIndex]['objectKey']
+    to access something inside of an arry oyu need [] and the index of that item.
+To access an object key inside of an object you can use the . method (.objectKey) or the bracket method   (['objectKey']).
+The bracket method requires quotes around the key.
+This is due to an object turning every key into a string when the object is created.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.